Virtual Dispute Resolution from the safety and comfort of your own home.

 Are you and your spouse in different cities?

 With technology, distance doesn’t have to be a barrier to getting your case done.
 We’ve completed cases with folks on different continents.
 We’ve even completed a divorce negotiation with a client on a battleship on the other side of the world.
-As long as you have a connection to the internet, we can schedule a video conference to get your case done.
+If you have the internet, we can schedule an online mediation session to get your case done.

 Is California Online Mediation Right for You?